Code de gouvernement d'entreprise AFEP-MEDEF

 - cause the Company to provide, in the Company's reports filed with the U.S. Securities and Exchange Commission or the Autorité des marchés financiers, and in its other public communications, disclosure that is full, fair, accurate, complete, objective, timely and understandable;

-- cause the Company to comply with applicable rules and regulations of all French, U.S. and other governmental entities and other private and public regulatory agencies to which the Company is subject, including the New York Stock Exchange, Euronext Paris S.A., and any other exchanges on which the Company's securities may be listed;
+- cause the Company to comply with applicable rules and regulations of all French, U.S. and other governmental entities and other private and public regulatory agencies to which the Company is subject, including the Nasdaq Global Select Market, Euronext Paris S.A., and any other exchanges on which the Company's securities may be listed;

 - act in good faith, responsibly, with due care, competence and diligence, and without misrepresenting material facts or circumstances;